 Humanity’s desire to better itself has powered many tales of retribution, but something about Groundhog Day’s mix of comedy and morality has captured the imagination.
 The film has become a classic with a cult following who will tell you, without irony, that the movie gets better every time you watch it.

-The movie is a great cautionary tale of losing sight of what’s important in life.
-And while Ned is the antithesis of what a good financial professional should be, it’s also a nice reminder of the values that New York Life espouses.
-That being good at life means looking out for those you love, and love starts with an action.
+The movie is a great cautionary tale of losing sight of what’s important in life – family, friends, love.
+And it’s also a nice reminder of the values that New York Life believes in.
+That being good at life means looking out for those you love, and that love starts with an action.

 Go back to our newsroom to read more stories.